 The TS setting identifies the time slot on the WAN link to which this port is assigned.
 Values range from 1 to 24 for T1 links and 1 to 31 for E1 links.
 Time slot 16 is not available on E1 links that are programmed for cas or ccs signaling.
-For a display of the available time slots, refer to the cross-connect map for the WAN link; see the Operations chapter for information about viewing cross-connect maps.
+For a display of the available time slots, refer to the cross-connect map for the WAN link; see Chapter 4, System Configuration and Operation in the System Reference Guide for information about viewing cross-connect maps.